 Kirsty is a qualified PRINCE 2 practitioner and has successfully completed a Chartered Management Institute Level 3 qualification in first line management.

-Louise Gilbert - Correspondence & Administration Officer (part-time)
+Louise Gilbert - Project Officer

 Louise joined the OSPCC in May 2017 after gaining her degree in Psychology and Criminology at Brighton University.
 Whilst studying, Louise also worked as an Appropriate Adult, where she supported individuals under the age of 18 during their time in Police custody.